Extracts all databases in a Greenplum Database system to a single script file or other archive file.

 Since pg_dumpall calls pg_dump internally, some diagnostic messages will refer to pg_dump.

 Once restored, it is wise to run ANALYZE on each database so the query planner has useful statistics.
-You can also run vacuumdb -a -z to analyze all databases.
+You can also run vacuumdb -a -z to vacuum and analyze all databases.

 pg_dumpall requires all needed tablespace directories to exist before the restore; otherwise, database creation will fail for databases in non-default locations.